onlabsorg/olojs/docs/document.md

 An [environment](./api/environment.md) is an object with the following
 functionalities:

-- It allows to load documents from local and/or remote repositories
+- It allows to r/w access to documents from local and/or remote repositories
-- It defines a common context for all the documents contained in the repo.
+- It defines a common context for all the documents contained in the environment.
 - It defines a `context.import` function that allows any document to load and re-use the content of other documents of the same environment.

+In order to clarify how the `import` function works, let's assume we have the following two documents:

+- `/path/doc1`: `<% x=10 %>`
+- `/path/to/doc2`: `<% doc1 = import "../doc1" %>2 * x = <% 2 * doc1.x %>`

+When evaluating doc2, the `import` function will load the doc1 namespace (`{x:10}`) and assign the name `doc1` to it.

+The following expression will access the value of `x` defined in doc1 via `doc1.x`, double it and print the result.

+The final rendering of doc2 will therefore be: `2 * x = 20`.